remydubois/lsnms/README.md

 # LSNMS
+Speeding up Non Maximum Suppresion ran on very large images by a several folds factor, using a sparse implementation of NMS.
 This project describes a "sparse" implementation of Non Maximum Suppression, useful in the case of very high dimensional images data, when the amount of predicted instances to prune becomes considerable (> 10,000 objects).

 <p float="center">